Born to Run tours: Broadcasts and recordings

-In addition to the Main Point and The Bottom Line shows already mentioned, the October 17, 1975 show at The Roxy in West Hollywood was broadcast live on KWST-FM.
+In addition to the aforementioned Main Point and The Bottom Line shows, the October 17, 1975 show at The Roxy in West Hollywood was broadcast live on KWST-FM.
 Springsteen also made some visits to radio stations during the tours in which interviews and performances were conducted.

 The 1986 Live/1975–85 box set contained just one selection from any of the Born to Run tours, the "solo piano" (and electronic glockenspiel) "Thunder Road" taken from the following night's show at The Roxy.
 (The lack of further coverage of the tours was one reason for fans' dissatisfaction with the box set at the time; Springsteen management said the available recordings did not have good enough sound quality).

 In 2005, as part of the Born to Run 30th Anniversary Edition re-release package, a full-length concert film was assembled of the notorious November 18, 1975 Hammersmith Odeon show in London and included as a DVD.
 This was subsequently also released as the CD Hammersmith Odeon London '75.

 Several shows have been released as part of the Bruce Springsteen Archives: